PureVolume: History

 The idea to create PureVolume was that of officer/creator Woitunski after gaining advance knowledge that CNET planned to take mp3.com offline upon acquisition, slated for late 2003.
 PureVolume.com launched in beta on Thanksgiving Eve of 2003, with 'The Suicide Pact' as the main featured band.
 Prior to the launch of PureVolume, Unborn Media had designed local business websites in Amherst, Massachusetts.
 It was thought of as a 'magazine' with sound.

 The homepage would have both split of editorial and paid placement, with the content rotating within each spot except the "PurePicks" section, a weekly recommendation of eight new artists for users to enjoy.
 For all of 2003 and 2004 and the first four months of 2006, that was Welch's task.
 It was taken over by both Brett and Mike, and the distinct musical taste gave the homepage a new feel and began a new chapter for the brand.

 More predominantly in the site's early years, indie labels looked to the site for new artists, the "PurePicks" were put out each week.
 After two weeks in the section, Gym Class Heroes were in a meeting with Fueled by Ramen Records, the first band to be 'discovered' on PureVolume, which opened a new chapter in the world of music.

 On June 30, 2018, PureVolume shut down its music service.

 Influence

-Record labels use PureVolume to promote their artists and even look for new ones to sign.
+Record labels used PureVolume to promote their artists and even looked for new ones to sign.
 The first artists to link a record deal directly to their PureVolume page were the Gym Class Heroes.
 The fame of groups such as Paramore, Boys Like Girls, Fall Out Boy, All Time Low, He Is We, My American Heart, Daphne Loves Derby, Taking Back Sunday, My Chemical Romance, Forever The Sickest Kids, Panic! at the Disco, Twenty One Pilots, Brand New, The Scene Aesthetic and The Spin Room have been credited to exposure on PureVolume.